Visiting the Library

-You may bring a laptop, notebooks, notes, paper, pencils, a camera, digital media, and (silenced) cell phones.
-Cell phones may not be used on the sixth floor, including in reading rooms, hallways, offices, or bathrooms.
-Cell phones may only be used in the Cullman lobby.
+You may bring a laptop, notebooks, notes, paper, pencils, a camera, digital media, and cell phones.
+Cell phones must be silenced and may not be used on the sixth floor, including in reading rooms, hallways, offices, or bathrooms.
+Cell phones may only be used in the Cullman lobby and other public spaces.

-You must store coats, bags (including purses), laptop and camera cases, pens, and markers.
+You must store coats, bags (including purses), laptop and camera cases, pens, and markers, and all other materials.

-Yes.
-Most materials located at the MoMA Queens Library are now requestable for use at the MoMA Manhattan Library.
-Please note that all library materials, regardless of location, require paging a minimum of 24 hours in advance.
+All materials are shipped to the MoMA Manhattan Library for your use.
+All materials, regardless of location, require paging a minimum of 48 hours in advance.